 In previous sections we discussed various retirement accounts and their tax features.
 Setting up retirement accounts is a necessary but not sufficient condition for retirement planning.
-Proper preparation includes increasing contributions to accounts over time, monitoring progress toward CMP (critical mass principal), drafting estate planning documents, budgeting, and managing debt.
+Proper preparation includes increasing contributions to accounts over time, monitoring progress toward Golden Goose Principal (GGP), drafting estate planning documents, budgeting, and managing debt.

 Often overlooked are non-financial considerations such as deciding where to live and how to keep busy and vibrant over several decades as a retiree.
 As noted earlier, our focus in this book is on the financial considerations.
 Your employer may offer information or workshops on the non-financial elements of retirement planning.